NREL/HPC/applications/spark/README.md

 on NREL compute nodes.

 ### Kestrel
-Standard nodes do not have local storage and are unsuitable if you will shuffle data.
-By default, Spark will write to its tmp filesystem and that will quickly run out of space.

-Kestrel has 256 nodes with local SSDs.
+Only 256 out of the 2144 CPU-only Kestrel compute nodes have local SSDs.
 Pick those if you can.
 For example, `salloc --tmp=1600G`.
 Refer to the [Kestrel documentation](https://www.nrel.gov/hpc/kestrel-system-configuration.html) for more information.

 ### Eagle
 Standard nodes have spinning disks and are unsuitable if you will shuffle data. `bigmem` and `gpu`